-Using a population-based approach to health care helps ensure that no patient falls through the cracks.
-Employing a technology tool that tracks clinical outcomes for caseloads of patients and supports systematic changes in treatment for patients who are not improving as expected is an essential piece of all successful integrated care implementations.
+A population-based approach to health care helps ensure that no patient falls through the cracks.
+Employing a technology tool that tracks clinical outcomes for caseloads of patients and supports systematic changes in treatment for patients who are not improving as expected is an essential piece of all successful integrated behavioral health care implementations.

 The workflow to support integrated behavioral health care models such as collaborative care is a data-driven process, requiring the care team to actively use a caseload management tool.
 It is important that these tools are used in conjunction with the practice’s electronic health record (EHR) if they are not already built into it.
 Patient tracking systems that support measurement-based care vary widely in their sophistication, functionality, cost, and scalability.